Samuel von Cocceji: Career

 In 1702, after his European travels, he became a professor of law at Viadrina University in Frankfurt (Oder).
 By 1723 he was Kammergerichtspräsident (president of the Kammergericht) and from 19 September 1731 to 1737 he served as the president of the Oberappellationsgericht zu Berlin (Court of Appeal in Berlin), the highest court of Prussia.

 In 1738 and 1739, Cocceji was chairman of the Prussian justice department, before he was made Großkanzler (grand chancellor) in 1747.
 King Frederick II of Prussia appointed Cocceji to lead the legal reorganization of annexed Silesia.
 Cocceji subsequently reformed the legal system of all of Prussia.
+Between 1747 and 1751 he conducted a systematic review of Prussian courts, first in Pomerania and later in Brandenburg and other provinces.
+These reforms reduced long-standing judicial backlogs and contributed to the development of the Codex Fridericianus Pomeranicus (1747) and Codex Fridericianus Marchicus (1748), which simplified judicial procedure.
+The reforms also strengthened the professionalization of the judiciary by requiring legal education and state approval for judges.

 Personal life

 Cocceji married Johanna Charlotte von Bechefer, daughter of the Prussian Lieutenant general Jakob von Bechefer.
 Together they had three daughters and three sons, including: